-If an epiretinal membrane is laying dormant, it can be observed for a period of time until it proves that it is progressing.
-Once it declares itself as progressive (decreased vision, increased thickening on OCT tests, fluid leakage on Fluorescien angiogram) there is just one treatment available – a vitrectomy operation (the removal of some or all of the vitreous humor from the eye), which is typically highly successful.
-In fact, over 80% of patients find their overall quality of vision improved, and 70-80% can see better centrally.
-The longer an epiretinal membrane has been present, the lower the chance of a successful outcome following surgery and the less the improvement in vision is likely to be.
+The good news is that a vitrectomy is typically highly successful.
+In fact, over 80% of patients find that their overall quality of vision improved, and 70-80% can see better centrally.
+The longer the epiretinal membrane has been present, the less improvement in vision there is likely to be.